We live in a fast-paced world with constant demands and changes.

 Evan W. Walker

-Self-disciple is important because without it a person is set adrift against the vicissitudes of life.
+Without it, a person is set adrift against the vicissitudes of life

 With self-discipline, a person can achieve goals, overcome disappointment, and embrace life.
 Without it, a person is bound to suffer from disappointment and failure.